 However, Freemasonry is a multifaceted gem, one made of many different Constitutions (usually one per State), with countless different Rites and Rituals, and the latter even being further fragmented into Workings.
 We often hear the term “Scottish Freemasonry”, “33 Degrees”, and so on, and an outside (or a “cowan”, as we say) would be justified to think Freemasonry is all neatly organised in one single system of rules, regulations, and degrees.
 That’s not the case.

-Here in England (and in Wales, since the Constitution governs both countries), we have under the auspices of United Grand Lodge of England a very chaotic, non linear progression from the Craft Lodge of the first 3 Degrees, towards those other Orders that provide further instruction in Freemasonry – you can see the diagram in one of the picture I attached to this post.
+Here in England (and in Wales, since the Constitution governs both countries), we have under the auspices of United Grand Lodge of England a very chaotic, non linear progression from the Craft Lodge of the first 3 Degrees, towards those other Orders that provide further instruction in Freemasonry – you can see the diagram in one of the picture here on the right.
 The Rite worked in England and Wales is called Emulation, and it has countless different Workings: Bristol, Logic, Nigerian, Taylor’s, Metropolitan… countless really, each providing a slightly different flavour, be it in floorwork, wordings, and so on.

-The other shows the more linear progression of the Scottish Rite and of the York Rite, the two main Rites worked in the United States of America, along with highlights of some of the side Orders: way less than in England, since the two main Rites provide a more coherent repository for the system.
+This other picture on the left shows the more linear progression of the Scottish Rite and of the York Rite, the two main Rites worked in the United States of America, along with highlights of some of the side Orders: way less than in England, since the two main Rites provide a more coherent repository for the system.

 However… things complicate even further when we move from English and American Freemasonry and we start looking at Continental, or French Masonry: sometimes also called Ecossais, or Scottish – since French Masons considered Scotland the true birthplace of the Craft.
 Here not only we will find completely different Rites and Rituals, but also a completely different set of Officers in the Lodge, and a completely different Lodge layout as well.